 When the person you love is right there with you day in and day out, you have so many opportunities and so many ways you can do this.

 In a long-distance relationship, the simple act of making someone feel loved gets tricky.

 So what do you do?

 One thing you can do is send a care package to show your partner he or she is missed.
-It’s a simple gesture that doesn’t take a lot of time but is extremely thoughtful.
+It’s a simple gesture that doesn’t take a lot of time but is incredibly thoughtful.